 Every possible care has been taken to ensure the accuracy of this technical manual.
 All information contained in this manual is correct to the best of our knowledge and belief but cannot be guaranteed.
 Furthermore we reserve the right to make improvements and enhancements to the manual and / or the devices described herein without prior notification.
-You find the updated version of this manual on the website of www.phytron.de.

 We appreciate suggestions and criticisms for further improvement.

 Please send your comments to the following email address: doku@phytron.de